WordPress/gutenberg/editor/components/inner-blocks/README.md

 ### `templateLock`
 * **Type:** `String|Boolean`

-Template lock of InnerBlocks is equivalent to what is offered for [CPT templates locking](https://wordpress.org/gutenberg/handbook/templates/#locking).
+Template locking of `InnerBlocks` is similar to [Custom Post Type templates locking](https://wordpress.org/gutenberg/handbook/templates/#locking).

-It allows locking the InnerBlocks area with the template that was set.
+Template locking allows locking the `InnerBlocks` area for the current template.
 *Options:*

 - `all` — prevents all operations.
 It is not possible to insert new blocks.
 Move existing blocks or delete them.
 - `insert` — prevents inserting new blocks, but allows moving or removing existing ones.
-- `false` — prevents locking from being applied to an InnerBlocks area even if a parent block contains locking.
+- `false` — prevents locking from being applied to an `InnerBlocks` area even if a parent block contains locking.

-If locking is not set in an InnerBlocks area the locking of the parent InnerBlocks area is used, if we are on a top level block the locking will be the general one (the one set on the CPT template).
+If locking is not set in an `InnerBlocks` area: the locking of the parent `InnerBlocks` area is used.

+If the block is a top level block: the locking of the Custom Post Type is used.
 * **Type:** `Array<String>`

 #### `layouts`